harpooncorp/docs/docs/source/usage.rst

 ----------------------
 Don't need all the nodes in your cluster anymore?
 No problem!
 Just hit the "delete" button on the cloud/node element in your workspace.
-You can not delete the base node (the first node that was auto placed on registration) but ever other node is able to be deleted/removed.
+You can not delete the base node (the first node that was auto placed on registration) but every other node is able to be deleted/removed.
 Deleting a node will start the scale down process, no visual representaiton is shown becuase your cluster is still fully operational during this process.

 .. raw:: html